bharatsubedi/FOTS_tf_efficientnet/README.md

 # Text detection and recognition using FOTS
 ![Screenshot](1.jpg)
-# Efficient Net implementation of FOTS Architecture
+# EfficientNet implementation of FOTS Architecture
 ## If you like my work please cite
 B. Subedi, J.Yunusov, A.Gaybulayev, et al. Development of a Low-cost Industrial OCR System with an End-to-end Deep Learning Technology.
 IEMEK Journal of Embedded Systems and Applications.
 15(2),